alien260093/Moodboard-Website/README.md

 ### SQL Queries
 Here is the Excel databse: https://schoolsnsw-my.sharepoint.com/:x:/g/personal/tianna_liu1_education_nsw_gov_au/Eb0u3LLtonROve5Bz90Ep9cB6LIx-s8JwNC1Z7PSVi_aJw?e=QALNk7

+Currently I have an old database and new database.
+In creating the Create Board function, I made a new database with table:moodboards to add qualities autoincrement and unique key.
-Halfway, i decided to have created moodboards logg Query 1.
+Query 1.
 SELECT Username, Email FROM Users; - successs for old database

 Query 2.
 SELECT Status FROM Collaborators; - successs for old database

 Query 3.
-SELECT COUNT(DISTINCT Level of permission) FROM Collaborators;
+SELECT COUNT(DISTINCT Level of permission) FROM Collaborators; - successs for old database

 Query 4.
-SELECT * FROM Users/ ORDER BY Username;
+SELECT * FROM Users/ ORDER BY Username; - successs for old database

 Query 5.
-SELECT * FROM Moodboards/ WHERE Recent = 'TRUE';
+SELECT * FROM moodboards/ WHERE recent = 'TRUE'; - success for new database

 Query 6.
-SELECT * FROM Users/ WHERE User ID >90;
+SELECT * FROM Users/ WHERE User ID >90; - successs for old database

 ## Creating and Styling Webpages (HTML and CSS)
 2/9/2025 the setup has been completed, currently working on designing the webpages.